MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-native-ios-swift-applications/index.md

 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/Adapters/tree/release80) the adapter Maven project.

 ### Sample usage
-* Make sure to update the **mfpclient.plist** file in the Xcode project with the server properties.
+1. From the command line, navigate to the Xcode project.
+2. Ensure the sample is registered in the MobileFirst Server by running the command: `mfpdev app register`.
-* The sample uses the `JavaAdapter` contained in the Adapters Maven project.
+3. The sample uses the `JavaAdapter` contained in the Adapters Maven project.
 Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../creating-adapters/).
+4. From Xcode, run the sample by clicking the **Run* button.